JuliaLinearAlgebra/MatrixDepot.jl/doc/interface.rst

-When you access a single matrix with ``matrixdepot(pattern)`` or ``mdopen(pattern)`` the full matrix data are dowloaded implicitly in the background, if not yet available on the local disk cache.
+When you access a single matrix with ``matrixdepot(pattern)`` or ``mdopen(pattern)`` the full matrix data are downloaded implicitly in the background, if not yet available on the local disk cache.

 When you access matrix information with ``mdinfo(pattern)`` for one or more matrices, the header data of the matrix are downloaded implicitly, if not yet available on the local disk cache.

-It is also possible to dowload a bulk of matrix data by ``MatrixDepot.loadinfo(pattern)`` and ``MatrixDepot.load(pattern)`` to populate the disk cache in advance of usage.
+It is also possible to download a bulk of matrix data by ``MatrixDepot.loadinfo(pattern)`` and ``MatrixDepot.load(pattern)`` to populate the disk cache in advance of usage.
 If you want to access the Singular Value Decomposition (svd) data available for quite a few of the Suite Sparse collection, you explicitly have to use